jidafan/Retail-Customer-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/4dead60d-6ab7-40fc-bde0-6a11c2f89ebf)

-After we look at violin plots of the different clusters to examine, the correct course of action for each group.
+After we look at violin plots of the different clusters to examine the correct course of action for each group.

 ![image](https://github.com/user-attachments/assets/b71031c4-823e-40ec-ac58-17f3561c18a0)